AdobeDocs/commerce-cloud-service.en/help/cloud-guide/environment/variables-global.md

 -  **Default**—_Not set_
 -  **Version**—Adobe Commerce 2.1.4 and later

-Overrides the minimum logging level for all output streams without changing the code.
-This helps when troubleshooting problems with deployment.
+Overrides the minimum logging level for all output streams without changing the code, which helps when troubleshooting problems with deployment.
 For example, if your deployment fails, you can use this variable to increase the logging granularity globally.
 See [Log levels](log-handlers.md#log-levels).
 The `min_level` value in Logging handlers overwrites this setting.

 ```yaml
 stage: